Lunj12/Lunj12.github.io/_posts/2019-09-02-gcs-file-transfer.markdown

 categories: blog posts
 ---

-When using Google Cloud clusters for computation, we often need to transfer files between compute engine and Google Cloud Storage (GCS) buckets.
+When using Google Cloud clusters for computation, we often need to transfer files between compute engines and Google Cloud Storage (GCS) buckets.

-In Python, The official API `google.cloud.storage` gives solution by using `client`, `bucket` and `blob`, because each single file in GCS is considered as a blob.
-The exact code to transfer files between machines and GCS is less convenient, especially when transfering an entire directory.
+In Python, the official API `google.cloud.storage` gives a solution by using `client`, `bucket` and `blob`, because each single file in GCS is considered as a blob.
+The official modules to transfer files between machines and GCS are less straightforward and convenient, especially when transfering an entire directory.

-In this pot, Python functions are provided for easily tranfering files between local unix-based machine and GCS.
+In this post, Python functions are provided for easily tranfering files between local unix-based machines and GCS.

 ### Category
 ```